fedormlevin/cppi-industry-portfolio/README.md

     return backtest_result, safe_r
 ```
 ## Running the model
-I'll pick high multiplier to be highly exposed to the risky asset but will limit my drawdown to 10%
+I'll pick high multiplier to be more exposed to the risky asset but will limit my drawdown to 10%
 ```python
 btr = run_cppi(risky['2020':], safe['2020':], m=6, start=15763, floor=0.8, drawdown=0.1)
 ax = btr[0]["Wealth"].plot(figsize=(15,6))